DESIL Directed Energy Systems Integration Laboratory

-The nearly 18,500-square-foot Directed Energy Systems Integration Laboratory (DESIL) will open in December 2021 along the Point Mugu Sea Range, enabling Naval Surface Warfare Center, Port Hueneme Division (NSWC PHD) to help accelerate delivery of laser lethality to the warfighter at sea.
+The nearly 18,500-square-foot Directed Energy Systems Integration Laboratory (DESIL) will open in December along the Point Mugu Sea Range.
+The debut will enable the Naval Surface Warfare Center, Port Hueneme Division (NSWC PHD) to help accelerate delivery of laser lethality to the warfighter at sea.

 |Date Taken: